Datlyfe/vibester/README.md

 If you wish you contribute to this project, this road map below should give you a fair idea on what i'm planning to implement next

+- ~~Playlists~~
-- Volume Control
+- Volume Control, Shuffle, loop
+- Drag and drop files
 - Most Played Tracks (monthly,weekly,daily)
-- Playlists
-- Shuffle, loop
-- speed control
-- Other audio formats support
-- Alternative theme

 This is what i have in mind at the moment but any ideas or suggestions are very welcome.